An American Story:

 Leading to the Bicentennial in 1976, cities across the United States were revitalizing historical downtown areas.
 Restoration fervor caught hold of Jack Tadych, a sandblasting contractor new to the field.
 “There was a growing consciousness of our national landmarks,” Jack recalls.
 “The empathy was for preservation.
 At the time, the standard method for restoring was sandblasting.
 I felt that I could find a process less destructive to the architecture of these buildings and move the technology ahead.”

 “I always had an interest in restoring things,” Jack says.
-What he lacked in formal training, he made up with curiosity.
-Soon he invented an acid-based masonry cleaner based on his research of paint strippers.
+Jack was endlessly curious and he soon invented an acid-based masonry cleaner based on his research of paint strippers.

 The product was revolutionary.
 “Even before we had it perfected,” Jack comments, “people were more than interested in what we were doing.
 We beat the status quo.
 Because we had something no one else had, that worked better and used less manpower, we negotiated on projects that we couldn’t get before.”
 Old House Journal agreed, featuring ABR for the first time in 1975.
 After winning the Milwaukee Downtown Beautification Award in 1971, Jack moved the company into full-time manufacturing—but still keeping close with contractors in the field.
 “We’ve always been in touch with our customer base.
 That’s kept us aware of real areas for innovation.”
 ABR products were used on Pearl Harbor, the White House, and many more national landmarks.
 The building booms of the 1980s and 1990s shifted the emphasis of ABR to preserving new construction, especially wood.
 Jack talks about the origin of its flagship product, X-100 Natural Seal®: “Wood exteriors were big—cedar decks, shake roofs, log homes, etc. One of our top masonry customers in Hawaii asked us what we had for wood.
 That’s how most of our products begin.
 Someone calls up and asks do you have?
 And we reply, maybe we do!
 So I applied our experience of masonry to wood coatings.